Monico Puentevella: Sports career

 Prior to his election to Congress, Puentevella served as a Commissioner of the Philippine Sports Commission from 1996 to 2001.

 Puentevella served as the president of the Philippine Weightlifting Association (PWA) until 2013, when he resigned from the post upon becoming Mayor of Bacolod.
 He then held the title president emeritus after his resignation until he was re-elected again to the post in October 2016.
 He succeeded Roger Dullano, who irrevocably resigned to go to the United States due to concerns related family related issues.

 He is set to be induced to the IWF Hall of Fame on June 25, 2022, for his contribution as a sport official.

 On June 11, Puentevella led the opening ceremony of the 2024 National Weightlifting Championships at the SM Seaside City.
 It was hosted by Cebu City and sponsored by International Container Terminal Services.
 It will run until June 16 with 300 weightlifters to contest 36 weight categories guided by Olympic coaches Ramón Solis and Christopher Bureros.

 Political career

 Puentevella authored thirteen National Laws including the Quarantine Act of 2004, the Cheaper Medicines Law, the Civil Aviation Authority of the Philippines Law and the Alternative Fuel Act of 2004, among others.
 He also helped authored and co-authored at least 586 house bills and resolutions of Local and National importance.
-Puentevella allso became Chairman of the Philippine Olympic Committee, Commissioner of the Philippine Sports Commission and the current Marketing and Television Committee Director of the Federation International de Football Association (FIFA).
+Puentevella also became Chairman of the Philippine Olympic Committee, Commissioner of the Philippine Sports Commission and the current Marketing and Television Committee Director of the Federation International de Football Association (FIFA).

 His son Claudio Jesus Raymundo "Kalaw" A. Puentevella is the incumbent Vice Mayor and a former city councilor in Bacolod.
 His other son Monico “Nicky” A. Puentevella Jr. was appointed as Director of John Hay Management Corporation in 2017.